 - Select the Pen tool (key P).

-- Hover the cursor over the middle of the line where we want to add a point.
+- Move the cursor to the middle of the line where we want to add a point.
 Figma will suggest the middle of the line.
-A plus will also appear next to the cursor in the bottom right corner.
+A plus sign will also appear next to the cursor in the bottom right corner.

 - Click the left mouse button.
 The point has been added.